 Essex Highways flooding work

-Sometimes however a flooding problem is far more complex and needs a solution that in the first instance requires a thorough investigation on site by a drainage engineer.
-The drainage engineer will identify the root cause, which may be some distance away and probably involve private owner land.
+Sometimes however a flooding problem is far more complex and needs a solution that in the first instance requires a thorough investigation on-site by a drainage engineer.
+The drainage engineer will identify the root cause, which may be some distance away and probably involve private owned land.
 The engineer will determine a solution in broad terms, then submit an application for a Surface Water Alleviation Scheme (SWAS for short).

 Applications for SWAS schemes are made in a consistent format to ensure all relevant site information is recorded.
 This information is stored in a ‘Risk Register’ and conforms to set criteria which enables a risk score to be generated, largely in terms of risk to road safety.
 The risk to property flooding is also taken into account, however, and Essex Highways works closely with the county council Flood & Water Management Team.

 SWAS schemes which reflect the highest risk to road safety are prioritised for the limited funding available.
-This list may change over years, both as schemes are delivered and as priorities change, for instance when a new flood risk is identified which ranks higher than previous known risks.
-This approach is in keeping with our obligation of duty of care under with the Highways Act 1980.
+This list may change over years, both as schemes are delivered and as priorities change, for instance when new flood risks are identified which ranks higher than previously known risks.
+This approach is in keeping with our obligation of duty of care under the Highways Act 1980.